rzadvornov/spacex-playwright-tests/README.md

 ```

 ### Test Tags
-Use Cucumber tags to organize and filter tests:
+Use Gherkin tags to organize and filter tests:

 ```gherkin
 @api @smoke